[1] 1309

 5.6 Grouped operations

-One very powerful tool in dplyr framework are grouped operations.
-Essentially, grouping means splitting the dataset into groups according to a certain categorical variable (such as sex or pclass in case of Titanic), performing the desired operation separately for each group, and merging the groups again afterward.
+A very powerful tool in the dplyr-framework is grouped operations.
+Essentially, grouping means splitting the dataset into groups according to a certain categorical variable (such as sex or pclass in case of Titanic), performing the desired operation separately for each group, and merging the groups afterward into a single dataset again.

 For instance, let’s compute the average ticket price (fare) for men and women.
 Without grouped operations, we can do it like this: